 Luke told me I could do what I needed to get the place functioning, and to save my receipts and I would be reimbursed.

 I spent 2 weeks at about 13 hours a day cleaning, painting and prepping.
 A few of my friends were in the industry so I hired them as my staff (let’s not even get into what a bad idea that was).

 I was at the salon 6 days a week for more than 10 hours a day.
-We had our walk-ins and I had some regulars but business was slow.
+We had walk-ins occasionally and I had some regulars but business was slow plus I was getting sick of doing perms.
 Luke did not want to put any money into advertising or marketing.

 My “time off” was spent printing coupons and spreading the word about the salon.
 Let me tell you how this one ended.
 Around 5 or 6 months in, I was getting paid $300 every week, plus small tips.

 All profits were picked up daily by Luke.
 Essentially, I was getting taken advantage of and the straw that broke the camel’s back was when Luke sold half of his end of the business to Betty.

 Betty wasn’t in the industry, and she came up with an idea to charge $5 per haircut.
 That was my last day.
 On the plus side I did retain some of my clients from there and still see them 13 years later.

 Third Salon Commission

 The big, beautiful, breathtaking salon on Chicago’s Gold Coast.
 A large privately owned 8,000 + square foot, modern dream salon!